HotPaw Basic for iPhone/iPad/iOS

 interpreter.
 Line numbers are required to

 enter and edit programs.
+You can edit

-Supported Commands and Statement Keywords:
+Commands and Statement Keywords:

-run new list edit save load removefile
+run new list del save load removefile

 let if then else endif dim data read restore